Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 Should I Give My Dog Goat’s Milk?

-Some breeders still wean puppies by softening dry food in cow’s or goat’s milk too, which may mean their dogs have a taste for milky flavors all their life.
+Some breeders still wean puppies by softening dry food in cow’s or goat’s milk too.
+So, their dogs have a taste for milky flavors all their life.

-Goat’s milk isn’t suitable for dogs to rely on as a significant part of their diet.
+Goat’s milk isn’t suitable for dogs to rely on as a large part of their diet.

-But small quantities occasionally as a treat can safely complement an otherwise balanced diet.
+But small amounts as an occasional treat can safely complement an otherwise balanced diet.

-If your dog hasn’t had goat’s milk before, offer them a small amount at first and monitor them for signs of lactose intolerance or milk allergy.
+If your dog hasn’t had goat’s milk before, give them a small amount at first and watch them for signs of lactose intolerance or milk allergy.

 How to Prepare Goat’s Milk for Dogs